aeshirey/aeshirey.github.io/_posts/2020-06-13-simple-c-library-with-rust.md

 }
 ```

-To build our program, `rustc` will need to know about this library.
-Therefore, we instruct our `build.rs` script to use [`rustc-link-search`](https://doc.rust-lang.org/cargo/reference/build-scripts.html#rustc-link-search) in order to know where the library is during compilation.
-The build script also specifies that we want to link to the `my-library` dynamic library.
+To compile our program, `rustc` will need to know about the library.
+Therefore, our `build.rs` script specifies [`rustc-link-search`](https://doc.rust-lang.org/cargo/reference/build-scripts.html#rustc-link-search) in order to know _where_ the library is during compilation.
+The build script also specifies that we want to _dynamically_ link to the dylib `my-library`.

 ```rust
 fn main() {